The Law of Asylum

-The course is divided into two parts.
-The first part applies more classical legal learning methods to ground students in the law of asylum as well as relevant sociolegal literature.
+The first part of the course applies more classical legal learning methods to ground students in the law of asylum as well as relevant sociolegal literature concerning evidence and credibility.
 For this part students are expected to read assigned texts and discuss sets of key learning questions in groups during class.
 The second part of the course uses experimental case-based learning and experimental pedagogical techniques.
-By providing real-life simulations of asylum cases and including guest lectures from key practitioners, students will be assisted by the lecturer to perform different roles as immigration service representatives, asylum lawyers and adjudicators.
-These simulations will in turn receive peer feedback from the class.
-This method will enable students to construct and evaluate different legal reasonings for each case and apply different legal advocacy techniques.
-The course also explore and exploit the educational and didactic potential digital learning tools allowing for experimental learning.
+By providing a real-life simulation of an asylum case hearing and including guest lectures from key practitioners, students will be assisted by the lecturer to perform different roles as immigration service representatives, asylum lawyers and adjudicators.
+Students will in turn receive peer feedback from the class in regard to the legal reasoning and advocacy techniques applied.
+The course also explore and exploit the educational and didactic potential of digital learning tools allowing for experimental learning.

 The BA elective in ”Udlændingeret” is recommended but not essential to taking this course.

 Students must be able to read and understand scientific articles in English